Chinatown, Singapore: Japanese occupation and post-war reconstruction (1942–1959)

 During World War II, Chinatown was considerably impacted by the Japanese Occupation of Singapore.
 Following the Japanese invasion of Singapore in 1942, the Japanese military oversaw the Sook Ching massacre – which targeted thousands of Chinese male civilians who were suspected of supporting anti-Japanese resistance movements.
 These men were detained and executed, many of whom were taken from Chinatown.

 The war also caused a severe economic downturn, leading to food shortages and inflation in Singapore.
 Many businesses struggled, and rebuilding efforts after the war was slow due to the damaged infrastructure and declining trade.

 Urban redevelopment and conservation (1960s–2000s)

 Post-Independence changes (1960s–1980s)

+The shophouses were home to "death houses" until 1961, when death houses were banned, and brothels until 1930, when the Women and Girl's Protection Ordinance was enacted, bringing the prostitution situation under control.
+To cater to those who visited brothels, or participated in extended affairs of Chinese funerals or came to frequent the opera theatre, street hawkers, food stalls and traders selling household goods occupied the streets.
+In order to address overcrowding and poor living conditions in the city, all street hawkers were relocated into the newly built Kreta Ayer Complex in 1983, which is today's Chinatown Complex.

-Following Singapore’s independence in 1965, urban redevelopment policies caused a huge change in Chinatown.
+Following Singapore's independence in 1965, urban redevelopment policies caused a huge change in Chinatown.
 The government, through the Housing and Development Board (HDB) and the Urban Redevelopment Authority (URA), introduced measures to modernise the city and improve general living conditions for Singaporeans.